m-kupiec/compendium-typescript/README.md

 "There is already a small set of primitive types available in JavaScript: `boolean`, `bigint`, `null`, `number`, `string`, `symbol`, and `undefined`, which you can use in an interface.
 TypeScript extends this list with a few more, such as `any` (allow anything), `unknown` (ensure someone using this type declares what the type is), `never` (it’s not possible that this type could happen), and `void` (a function which returns `undefined` or has no return value)." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

+## Type Annotation

+"Type annotations in TypeScript are lightweight ways to record the intended contract of the function or variable." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html))

 ## Type Definition

 ### Use Case